frank-Regal/kinova_ar_teleop/README.md

     - ```git clone https://github.com/frank-Regal/ros_kortex.git```
 3. ```cd ros_kortex``` and change to the correct branch to match your ros version.
 For example ```git checkout melodic-devel```
 4. Install the RosBridge Server with ```sudo apt install ros-melodic-rosbridge-suite``` or install from source [rosbridge_suite](https://github.com/RobotWebTools/rosbridge_suite/tree/ros1 'https://github.com/RobotWebTools/rosbridge_suite/tree/ros1')
+5. Install Kinova Robotics Kortex API to have access to the robot's methods.
+To install follow instructions on the repos readme.
+The python api is the only api that needs to be installed to work with this package.
+[GitHub - Kinovarobotics/kortex](https://github.com/Kinovarobotics/kortex 'https://github.com/Kinovarobotics/kortex')

 ### Clone Package
 1. Navigate to your catkin workspace src/ directory that the ros_kortex package is located in.
 For example: ```cd ~/catkin_ws/src```